-The City participated in one announced MECP inspection on January 5, 2023 covering the August 21, 2021 to December 28, 2022 inspection period.
-The MECP inspection included a site visit to the Maplewood Booster Station on January 5, 2023 followed by a comprehensive review of the City's operational documents and records.
-The City is awaiting the Inspection Summary Rating Record from the MECP for the January 5, 2023 inspection.
+The City participated in one announced MECP inspection on January 5, 2023, spanning the August 21, 2021, to January 5, 2023, inspection period.
+The MECP inspection included a site visit to the Maplewood Booster Station on January 5, 2023, followed by a comprehensive review of the City's operational documents and records.
+The City received a 100% inspection rating following the inspection that took place on January 5, 2023.